jgoz/netzmq/README.md

 }
 ```

+## Build Instructions
+This project currently depends on [libzmq 3.0][libzmq-src].
+In order to build netzmq, the build output from libzmq must be placed in the solution hierarchy.
+A rough guide follows:

+1. Clone [libzmq][libzmq-src]
+2. Open builds\msvc\msvc.sln in Visual Studio
+3. Set the solution build configuration to Release/x86
+4. Build the `libzmq` project
+5. Copy `builds\msvc\Release\libzmq.{dll,exp,lib}` to `lib\x86` in your netzmq repository
+6. Repeat steps 3-5 using the Release/x64 configuration, copying to `lib\x64`
+7. Copy `include\zmq.h` to `include` in your netzmq repository
+8. Run `build.cmd`

+To include OpenPGM support, extract the included libpgm tarball to a path inside libzmq and perform the above steps using `WithOpenPGM` as the build configuration instead of `Release`.
+Project and library reference paths will need to be updated to reflect the OpenPGM extract path.

+NOTE: The netzmq build scripts currently assume a 64-bit build environment.

 ## *Another* .NET binding for ZMQ&#x203d;
 This project is first and foremost a means to learn ZeroMQ more deeply.
 While there are other projects that provide .NET bindings for ZeroMQ, the secondary goals of this project are sufficiently different to justify creating a new library, at least for experimentation.
 If any of the ideas in this project appeal to the maintainers of other bindings, I'd be happy to collaborate on patches.